 Ferris and Szakal accomplish their goal of increasing community involvement by regularly interviewing locals who have a story to tell, including politicians, small business owners, staff members from local hot spots such as Start Garden, The Rapid, LaughFest, ArtPrize, and more.

-There's a little "nerd" in all of us.
+There's a little bit of nerd in all of us.
 Indulge in your inner-nerd by listening to the unique podcast, Court of Nerds.

 The Court of Nerds